 And it’s not the system’s fault.
 It’s the thermostat that can’t figure out the difference between a Mack truck and a Ferrari.
 So we made sure our thermostat lets radiant work the way it was always supposed to.

 Here’s how: True Radiant uses Time-to-Temperature to start heating early.
-So if your schedule says 71°F/21.6°C at 7am, True Radiant will take a look at the current temp, the weather, and how your system has worked in the past.
+So if your schedule says 71°F/21.6°C at 7am, True Radiant will take a look at the current temp and how your system has worked in the past.
 Then it’ll turn on the heat at, say, 5am so you’re perfectly warm when your alarm clock rings a couple hours later.

 True Radiant also heats differently than other thermostats.
 If you have the heat set to 71°F/21.6°C, other thermostats will simply keep heating until you reach 71°F/21.6°C, then turn off.
 And that works perfectly for forced air systems.
 But radiant pipes stay hot even after the boiler has stopped heating.